Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

-For the second setup using the LimeSDR, we considered different values of sample rate at the receiver and at the jammer.
+For the second setup using the LimeSDR, we considered different sample rate values at the receiver and the jammer.
 In particular, consider the formula $t_s = K \times t_{S,R}$, where $t_{S,R}$ is the reference sample rate of 1M samples per second, $t_s$ is the actual sample rate used in the measurement, and $K$ an oversampling factor.
 We carried out experiments considering different values of the oversampling ratio both at the receiver and at the jammer, namely, the \emph{\ac{ROR}} and \emph{\ac{JOR}}.
 Specifically, we varied both the \ac{ROR} and the \ac{JOR} in the range $[1,4]$.
-For all such experiments, we tested two jamming strategies: tone jamming, i.e., jamming with a sinusoid signal, and deceptive jamming, i.e., jamming with exactly the same bit-sequence \ac{BPSK}-modulated signal delivered between the legitimate transmitter and the receiver.
+For all such experiments, we tested two jamming strategies: tone jamming, i.e., jamming with a sinusoid signal, and deceptive jamming, i.e., jamming with precisely the same bit-sequence \ac{BPSK}-modulated signal delivered between the legitimate transmitter and the receiver.

-Overall, the two measurement setups described above allowed us to investigate the effectiveness of \sol\ while varying a large range of configuration parameters including: (i) the \ac{RJP} at the receiver, (ii) the distance of the jammer from the legitimate communication link, (iii) the oversampling ratios at the receiver and the jammer, and (iv) the types of jamming and the type of radios used for the experiments.
+In general, the two measurement setups described above allowed us to investigate the effectiveness of \sol\ while varying an extensive range of configuration parameters, including: (i) the \ac{RJP} at the receiver, (ii) the distance of the jammer from the legitimate communication link, (iii) the oversampling ratios at the receiver and the jammer, and (iv) the types of jamming and the type of radios used for the experiments.